M-o-a-T/moat/README.md

 ### File system access

-The LittteFS file system on the client can be mounted on the server via FUSE.
+The LittteFS file system on the client is accessible across the link when the `fs` module is loaded.
+It can also be mounted on the server.

+If you write to the client, be aware that some programs do not buffer their data; writing in single bytes does take a long(ish) time.
+Most notably, this applies to `mpy-cross`.